arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 ***You can download a bash script that wraps all the upcoming steps [here](assets/portenta-x8_build.sh)***

 #### Setup the environment
-Now that you are running inside the Docker Image you are already provided with some tools like **git-repo** which has been isntalled on the image building proccess, this was the providing proccess on the previous section.
+Now that you are running inside the Docker Image you are already provided with some tools like **git-repo** which has been isntalled on the image building process, this was the providing process on the previous section.

 You can change the directory to home, and initialize the **git-repo** repository and pull the needed files: